 For this reason, the future of AI cannot be left to speed, competition, or commercial pressure alone.
 It must also be shaped by reflection, accountability, and a deeper understanding of what it means to serve humanity well.

 Artificial intelligence is not only a technological development.
-It is a mirror.
+It is also a mirror.
 It reflects the values, assumptions, and intentions of those who build it and those who choose how it is used.

-This is where ethics becomes essential.
-If technological progress is guided by integrity, humility, and responsibility, AI may become a powerful tool for advancing knowledge, reducing suffering, and supporting a more peaceful and sustainable world.
+If technological progress is guided by integrity, humility, and responsibility, AI may become a powerful force for advancing knowledge, reducing suffering, and supporting a more peaceful and sustainable world.

 AI must not replace the moral work of being human.